suchialex/CINS3002-CW08/instructions.md

 <details>
   <summary>
-    ✅ Call  display_employees()
+    ✅ Call  display_products()
   </summary>

-  - Uncomment appropriate code in employee_operations function to call display_employees()
+  - Uncomment appropriate code in product_operations function to call display_products()
-  - Test your code to make sure the employee(s) are being displayed correctly
+  - Test your code to make sure the product(s) are being displayed correctly
 </details>

 <details>
   <summary>
-    ✅ No action on delete_employee()
+    ✅ No action on delete_product()
   </summary>

-  - Nothing to change here, because we still have to delete an employee by deleting the dictionary element, which in this assignment is an object (it was a dictionary in the previous assignment)
+  - Nothing to change here, because we still have to delete an product by deleting the dictionary element, which in this assignment is an object (it was a dictionary in the previous assignment)
 </details>

 <details>
   <summary>
-    ✅ Call  delete_employee()
+    ✅ Call  delete_product()
   </summary>

-  - Uncomment code in employee_operations to call delete_employee()
+  - Uncomment code in product_operations to call delete_product()
-  - 📜 Execute your code and ensure ALL employee operations are being performed correctly
+  - 📜 Execute your code and ensure ALL product operations are being performed correctly
 </details>